kukulski/readifry/README.md

 * Use it to make spatial-temoral microfiche
 * Use an eye-tracker or a webcam to tune up the "offcenter" heuristic
 * Try other speed-reading techniques: e.g: two line fragments in one fixation?
-* Enter this list as issues on the github
+* --Enter this list as issues on the github--
+* Figure out how to repopulate this from the github issues list

  ---